cw25/opencpu_service_ci_tutorial/README.md

 Many thanks to:

-* Kyle Umstatter, our Illuminate Ed ops guru, for patiently answering a gajillion questions
+* Kyle Umstatter, our Illuminate Ed Ops guru, for patiently answering a gajillion questions
 * Jeroen Ooms, for saving me so much time/effort with his hard work on OpenCPU
 * The R community for their constant willingness to help
 * You, for reading this